Quito, Ecuador - Things to Do in Quito

 When to Visit

-Quito enjoys a spring-like climate year-round due to its equatorial location, with temperatures typically ranging from 50-70°F (10-21°C) regardless of season.
-The dry season from June to September offers the clearest skies and best conditions for outdoor activities and mountain views, making it peak tourist season.
-The wet season from October to May brings afternoon showers and more cloudy days, but also fewer crowds and lush green landscapes.
-December through February can be particularly rainy, while March to May offers a good balance of occasional showers with plenty of sunshine.
-Any time of year is suitable for visiting Quito, but travelers should pack layers and rain gear regardless of season, as mountain weather can be unpredictable and temperatures vary significantly between day and night.
+Quito enjoys a pleasant spring-like climate year-round due to its equatorial location, with temperatures consistently ranging from 50-70°F (10-21°C).
+The dry season from June to September offers the clearest skies and best mountain views, making it ideal for outdoor activities and day trips to nearby volcanoes.
+The wet season (October to May) brings afternoon showers but also lush green landscapes and fewer crowds, plus lower accommodation prices.
+December through February can be particularly rainy, while March to May offers a good balance of manageable rainfall and pleasant weather.

 Insider Tips

-Carry small bills and coins as many vendors, taxis, and small restaurants cannot make change for large denominations
+Always carry small bills and coins as many vendors, taxis, and even some restaurants struggle with large denominations or cards

-Learn basic Spanish phrases as English is not widely spoken outside tourist areas and hotels, and locals greatly appreciate the effort
+Learn basic Spanish phrases as English is not widely spoken outside tourist areas, and locals greatly appreciate the effort

 Explore Activities in Quito